python-trio/trio/docs/source/index.rst

 the Python I/O library I always wanted; I find it makes building I/O-oriented programs easier, less error-prone, and just plain more fun.
 Perhaps you'll find the same.

-This project is young and still somewhat experimental: the overall design is solid and the existing features are fully tested and documented, but you may encounter missing functionality or rough edges.
-We *do* encourage you do use it, but you should `read and subscribe to issue #1
-<https://github.com/python-trio/trio/issues/1>`__ to get warning and a
-chance to give feedback about any compatibility-breaking changes.

 Vital statistics: